rear/rear-user-guide/docs/basics/configuration.md

 * **BACKUP=BAREOS**:
 Use Bareos fork of Bacula
+!!! note

-  - _BAREOS_FILESET=Full_ :
+    _BAREOS_FILESET=Full_ :
-    Only if you have more than one fileset defined for your clients backup jobs, you need to specify which to use for restore
+    Only if you have more than one fileset defined for your clients backup jobs, you need to specify which to use for restore)

 * **BACKUP=GALAXY**:
 Use CommVault Galaxy (5, probably 6)